-God then put the meaning of the dream in Joseph's mind.
-"In three days you will return to your job in Pharaoh's court," Joseph told him.
+God instantly put the meaning of the dream in Joseph's mind.
+"In three days you will return to your job in Pharaoh's court," Joseph told the butler.
 "When this happens, please remember me.
 I was put in prison without having done anything wrong."